 - tooth brush holder

-- window frames (especially where condensation forms in winter)
+- window glass and window frames (especially where condensation forms in winter)

 - around the plug in kitchen and bathroom sinks